philc/book-notes/playful parenting - lawrence cohen.md

       own.
 It's like doing children's homework for them: the answers may be right, but they haven't learned anything.
 So instead of saying 'That won't work', try saying 'Let's try it and see.'"
     * You will be seen as an ally, not as a naysayer.
-  * Given them dedicated "play time" with you
+  * Give them dedicated "Play Time" with you
-    * Structured intentional 1:1 time where the child leads.
+    * Structured, intentional 1:1 time where the child leads.
 "Go deep into their territory".
     * This intentional, prescribed time helps the child anticipate and plan for it, and the parents to be extra intentional once it begins.
 Kids often save up emotional issues to be worked through during this time.